shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 [have cuff scene take place next day in ersie’s workshop]

+The next day, Mudrich followed Ersatzica to her workshop in the morning.
+Her right arm was still feeling very weak.

+“What do you think these new heirlooms do?”
+Ersatzica pulled out some items from a barrel and laid them on her worktable.

+“Hmmm…” Mudrich looked them over, sniffing each one.
+“This shovel glows in the dark, this helmet is a cursed item, this sword can be used as a toothpick, and these silver ring things return to you when thrown.”

+Each item glimmered blue when Mudrich mentioned them.

+“Well, let’s test and find out.”
+Ersatzica handed the shovel to Mudrich.

+They went down to the forest to test the items out in a small clearing, which happened to have lots of mud.

+After some testing, they discovered that the shovel glows bright blue all the time, the sword gets heavier the longer you hold it, the helmet gives you a headache, and the silver rings do not return when thrown.

+“Well you were right about one thing.”
+Ersatzica noted.

+“Yeah.”
+Mudrich whimpered.
+“I’m going to go dig some holes now.”

+“Wait, can you help me carry these back up to my workshop first?”

+“Ok.”
+Mudrich picked up the rings, and on a whim, slid them onto her wrists, one on each arm.
+Then she picked up the shovel, helmet, and sword.

+“You got all of it?”

+“Yep!”

+They got to the bottom of the stairs, then Mudrich gasped.
+“Hold on a second!”

+“What?”

+“I’m holding the sword!”

+“You are.”

+“But it’s heavy!”

+“Huh?”

+“And my right arm is weak—” Then she dropped the sword.
+“Ok it got too heavy.”

+“I don’t get it.”

+Mudrich dropped all the items, but kept the silver rings on.
+“Try and pick up the sword.”

+“Ok.”
+Ersie knelt down to pick it up, but it wouldn’t come up.
+“It’s too heavy.”

+“Ok now wait a minute.”
+After a pause, Mudrich knelt down and picked up the sword with ease.
+With her injured right arm.

+“Muddy, how can you do that?”

+Muddy then took off the silver rings.
+She knelt down again to pick up the sword, but couldn’t.
+Putting the rings on again, she could pick it up again.

+“Ah, I see.
+The rings give you super strength!”

+“Yeah!”
+She raised her hands in the air, and the rings went flying off.
+“Oh, but they are *way* too loose.”

+“I can fix that.”

+Mudrich carried the items back to Ersie’s workshop, dropping the sword every so often to wait for it to lighten up again.
+There, Mudrich spotted her hammer.

+“Hammer, my hammer!”
+She slid the rings up her arm and picked her hammer up with ease.
+“I was worried I’d never be able to lift it again!”
+She hugged it, and then swung it around.

+“Muddy!
+Not in my workshop!”

+Muddy swung it right into a wall, knocking one of the bricks out.
+“Oops.
+Sorry, Ersie.”

+Ersie grumbled.
+“It’s ok…”

+“It looks like it’s just one brick.
+Surely we can get that easily fixed, right?”

+“Let me see.”
+Ersie knelt down to look at the hole.
+It was pitch black behind it, and an awful smell of feces and mold poured out of it.
+“What is this?”

+“Let me take a look!”
+Muddie pushed Ersie aside to stick her face in the hole, and then immediately regretted it.
+“Ew!”
+She covered her nose.

+“We should probably fetch Nephalie.”

+“Yeah, I’ll do that.”
+Muddie left the workshop.

+===

+When Mudrich came back, she came alone.

+“Where’s Nephalie?”

+“She’s busy.
+And also Mother wants to see us.”

+“Now?”

+“Mm hmm.”

+“But’s not bedtime yet.”

+“M hm mm.”
+Mudrich shrugged.

+Ersie and Muddie went to their bedroom, where Wryonin, Lemilay, and Mother were waiting.
+After initial greetings, Mother started the meeting.

+[maybe get the other scene in here]

+“It has come to my attention that you are growing up very fast.”
+Mother began.
+“One day, one of you will take my place as chief of the wolf village.
+And that day may be coming sooner than I realize.
+And it has come to my attention that I have not properly prepared you all for that day.”

+“I’m prepared.”
+Lemilay said.

+“Hush.
+So today, we’re going to start a series of challenges that will help prepare you for leadership.
+These challenges will also be used to determine who is most worthy of claiming the title.”

+Wryonin and Lemilay looked at each other like two combatants in an arena.

+“The first task will be to do a census.
+You will have to answer the question, ‘How many wolves are there in the village?’
+You have until bedtime tonight.”

+“You said wolves.
+Did you mean ‘people’?
+Do you want us to also count deer, bears, and beavers?”

+“And peacocks.”
+Lemilay injected.

+“Sure.”
+Mother said.

 “How are you feeling, Ersie?”
 Mudrich reached up and poked the bottom of Ersie’s top bunk.

 “Ow.”
 Ersie shifted, peeking over the edge at Mudrich.
 “I’m fine.
 A little tired, a little wet.
 But otherwise, fine.”